A New Account of Christian Origins / pt. 20

 (4) John returned to Palestine after the death of Janneus (76 BCE) and went to Samaria, where he had more freedom to preach.
 He taught his subversive new religion which essentially entailed the overthrow of Judaism.

-(5) For his followers, the gnosticism of Yeshu/Buddhism was considered arcane, ‘higher’ wisdom.
+(5) For his followers, the gnosticism/Buddhism of Yeshu was considered arcane, ‘higher’ wisdom.
 In Hebrew, the higher wisdom was associated with the Semitic root NTsR (BDB 666) = “secret things” (Isa 48:6), also: “watch, guard, keep, protect.”
 This Semitic root has an august and ancient pedigree going back even to Akkadian times (ca. 2000 BCE), when such higher wisdom was already venerated, and when secret gnosis was symbolized by “Water.”

 (6) Perhaps already during his ministry, and certainly after John’s execution by the Pharisaic Sanhedrin (ca. 65 BCE), the gnostic followers of John dubbed him “John the Baptist.”
-For them, the acquisition of gnosis ( = enlightenment) was symbolized by the dipping into water (baptism).
+For them, the acquisition of gnosis ( = enlightenment) was symbolized by dipping into water (baptism).

 (7) The prophet was also known as “Yeshua” (“Savior”) for showing the way to Truth, and ha-Notsri (< NTsR), “the One with Secret Wisdom.”
 Thus, Yeshu ha-Notsri = Jesus the Nazarene = John the Baptist.